Setting the right session timeout for your website is really important for measuring conversions, reports, and user experience.

 Session timeout can determine the success of your Analytics implementation.
 Session timeouts can cause serious practical problems and even data loss for many website owners who do not fully understand the impact it can have on your data.

 A long session timeout could lead to a high bounce rate and a reduction in efficiency, a short session timeout could influence the quality of your information.
-But what exactly is session timeout and how does it affect Google Analytics?
+But what exactly is session timeout and what is the default session timeout and how does it affect Google Analytics?
 This article aims to answer this question

 The time a user spends on your website is counted as a single session.
 If the same user returns to your site later in the day, that becomes another session.